-This NRA Ad Is So Inflammatory It’s Almost Impressive (But Still Terrifying)
+This NRA Ad Is Terrifying, Dangerous, And Irresponsible

 “They use their movie stars and singers and comedy shows to repeat their narrative over and over again.”

-Yeah, it’s almost as if an extremely high percentage of the entertainment industry happens to be on the same page about the president, who also happens to have a game show host background.
-Too bad the right definitely doesn’t have any sort of mechanism to get out its narrative over and over again.
+Yeah, it’s almost as if an extremely high percentage of the entertainment industry happens to be on the same page about the president, a former game show host, because of his policies, crudeness, constant lying, and infinite number of other reasons beyond being activated by some vague, nefarious “they.”
+Also, it’s too bad the right definitely doesn’t have any sort of mechanism to get out its narrative over and over again.

 “And then they use their ex-president to endorse the resistance.”

-Again, who is the ‘they’ here?
-Who is making the oft-vacationing Obama do anything?
+Again, who’s ‘they’?
+Who makes the oft-vacationing Obama do anything?

 “All to make them march, make them protest, make them scream ‘racism, and sexism and xenophobia and homophobia.'”